nikomatsakis/rustconf-2021/content/index.md

 ???

-Earlier this year we undertook a new kind of exercise.
+Earlier this year, Tyler and I undertook a new kind of exercise.

 We drafted a vision doc for Async Rust.
 This process began by talking to lots of Async Rust users about their experiences, both good and bad.
 We then brainstormed out possible ways to address the gaps we saw and came up with a roadmap for the work we expect to do over the next year or two.